Frequently Asked Questions

 This varies throughout the years, but we have students from 16 to 60, and strongly believe in lifelong learning.

-We are accredited by education Scotland and the Accreditation Body for Language Services (ABLS) and are an approved centre for the Scottish Qualifications Authority and for qualifications awarded by Trinity College and the Confederation of Tourism and Hospitaliy.
+We are accredited by Education Scotland and the Accreditation Body for Language Services (ABLS) and are an approved centre for the Scottish Qualifications Authority and for qualifications awarded by Trinity College London and the Confederation of Tourism and Hospitality.

-All our teachers are qualified at least CELTA or CerTESOL level.
-Our regular team of 10 teachers have a combined of over 80 years in 12 countries.
+All our teachers are qualified at least at CELTA or CertTESOL level.
+Our regular team of 5-8 teachers have a combined teaching experience of over 80 years in 12 countries.

 Yes, we have a regular programme in the busy summer period and can arrange social activities on request during quieter periods.